Bisher 3557 mal gespeichert

 – Minimum 3 weeks

-People who are staying for two weeks will be able to work with the spider monkeys and howler monkeys.
+People who are staying for 3 weeks will be able to work with the spider monkeys and howler monkeys.
 The tasks will be cleaning cages and making enrichment.
 In addition, you may be asked to observe the monkeys, feed the monkeys, give milk to babies and in some special cases, walking with them on trails and help untangle or move monkeys.

 Capuchin monkeys – Minimum three weeks